kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

   - Press Enter, move the mouse up to select OK, and press Enter again
     - This [QS Hotshots](../Major%20Glitches/Hotshot#quick-save-hotshots) to Landing Pad
   - Repeat the above steps once (QS, Options, Enter, mouse up, Enter)
-    - This [QS Hotshots](../Major%20Glitches/Hotshot#quick-save-hotshots) back to Lower Shadowlands
+    - This [QS Hotshots](../Major%20Glitches/Hotshot#quick-save-hotshots) back to Lower Shadowlands to perform the [Coordinate Warp](../Major%20Glitches/Coordinate%20Warps#landing-port-to-lower-shadowlands)
 - `Level Bastila to 4: Burst of Speed`
   - You'll only need to do this the first time (while getting the second Kashyyyk Star Map)
 - Use [Fast Lane](../Major%20Glitches/Fast%20Lane) to bring up the Return to Ebon Hawk dialog
 - Obtain the Kashyyyk Star Map again by interacting with the Star Map item
 - If this is the fourth and last Kashyyyk Star Map, talk to the Star Map computer with Bastila
-  - This swaps Bastila and the MC, which is important for a later [Coordinate Warp](../Major%20Glitches/Hotshot#coordinate-warping)
+  - This swaps Bastila and the MC, which is important for a later [Coordinate Warp](../Major%20Glitches/Coordinate%20Warps#lower-shadowlands-to-command-center)
 - Click 'OK' on the pop-up to Return to the Ebon Hawk
 - If you need to obtain another Kashyyyk Star Map, go back to the start of this section
 - If you've obtained all four Star Maps, board the Ebon Hawk